 Muscles do not contract of their own accord; they rely on messages from the brain via nerves to excite them so that they contract.
-Physiologists, Cohen and Wurtman (1975), believe Choline has a vital role in transmitting of the message from the nerve ending to the muscle.
+Physiologists Cohen and Wurtman (1975) believe Choline has a vital role in transmitting the message from the nerve ending to the muscle.

 What is the function of Choline?

-Choline is a vitamin-like compound that is an essential part of the human diet used by the body to produce acetylcholine.
+Choline is a vitamin-like compound that is an essential part of the human diet and is used by the body to produce acetylcholine.
 Without choline, acetylcholine cannot be produced, and the body cannot function normally.
 Choline is essential for the process of breaking down fat for energy.

 How do nerves tell muscles to contract?

 Physiologists Cohen and Wurtman (1975), reckon that acetylcholine is broken down inside the neuromuscular junctions during prolonged exercise.
-Nerve cells collect the choline floating by in the blood to make new acetylcholine, and consequently, your blood choline levels start decreasing.
-Naturally, if your choline levels fall too far, acetylcholine production cannot continue, and your nerve cells will refuse to stimulate your muscles.
+Nerve cells collect the choline floating in the blood to make new acetylcholine, and consequently, your blood choline levels start decreasing.
+If your choline levels fall too far, acetylcholine production cannot continue, and your nerve cells will refuse to stimulate your muscles.

 Choline and the 'Wall'

 The choline concentrations remain sufficient when you compete in a 5km, 10km or half-marathon.
 Your choline levels drop dramatically only when you exercise continuously for approximately two hours or more.
-Some exercise scientists believe that this drop-in choline is behind the devastating fatigue which strikes near the end of a marathon - referred to, by many marathon runners, as the 'Wall'.
+Some exercise scientists believe that this drop-in Choline is behind the devastating fatigue that strikes near the end of a marathon - referred to, by many marathon runners, as the 'Wall'.

-Some scientists reason that choline supplements if taken at the right time and in the right amount might help the nervous system continue to stimulate muscle cells and keep you striving toward the marathon finish line at your desired pace.
+Some scientists reason that choline supplements, if taken at the right time and in the right amount, might help the nervous system stimulate muscle cells and keep you striving toward the marathon finish line at your desired pace.

 Where does choline come from?